dgoffredo/stag/README.md

 of cognitive behavioral therapy, and even a proposed vaccine, no regimen has been shown effective for the treatment or prevention of OTAS.

-Victims of the disease exhibit broad dysfunction.
+Those diagnosed exhibit broad dysfunction.
 They agonize over irrelevant details of code rendering, produce thousands of lines of redundant or unnecessary code, and generally waste the time and energy of unaffected individuals.

 The leading theory of OTAS's pathology comes from Freud, who postulated that the patient's subconscious desire to control elimination might manifest as a preoccupation with technical rigidity and verbosity.
 However, no clinical study to date supports this theory.

-Alternative proposed modes of pathology typically involve small mind-controlling parasites or latent food allergies.
+Alternative proposed etiologies typically involve small mind-controlling parasites or latent food allergies.
 Some people display apparent immunity to OTAS, and it is not known whether immunity is acquired or hereditary.

 What
 ----